yshen47/InfiniteNature-PyTorch/README.md

 # InfiniteNature-PyTorch

-Unofficial PyTorch implementation of the paper: [Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image](https://arxiv.org/abs/2012.09855)
+Unofficial PyTorch implementation of this ICCV 2021 Oral paper: [Infinite Nature: Perpetual View Generation of Natural Scenes from a Single Image](https://arxiv.org/abs/2012.09855)

 Check their project page for details: https://infinite-nature.github.io/ Downloaded the converted Pytorch weight from their tensorflow checkpoint from [this link](https://drive.google.com/file/d/14y4OKighwK82YpMxt6H4bPr_kNy2AB_N/view?usp=sharing) and save in project root directory.